Shashank8271/TextConverter/README.md

 # TextConverter
-This app will help to update text input to the desired type of text
+Using react.js this app will help to update text input to the desired type of text